aigerim1q/Assignment-BT2/README.md

-## Solana Hello World Smart Contract
+# Solana Hello World Smart Contract

-This project demonstrates the basic deployment of a Rust-based smart contract (Hello World) on the **Solana Devnet** using the Solana CLI.
+This project demonstrates the basic deployment of a Rust-based smart contract (Hello World) on the **Solana Devnet** using the Solana CLI and Rust toolchain.

+---
+## 📦 Features

+-  Written in **Rust** and compiled to **BPF**
+-  Deployed to **Solana Devnet**
+-  Includes screenshots of each key step
+- Tested with Solana CLI version 1.17+

+---
 ## ⚙️ Installation Steps

 # 1. Installed Solana CLI manually from GitHub release